Kevin McPherson announced the signing of Thadd Obecny II and Daniel Overas

 Men's Golf Action 2014

-McPherson was entering his third season as head men's coach at Augusta State this fall and was part of the Jaguars' to back-to-back NCAA Championships (2010 and 2011) as an assistant coach during their title runs.
+Prior to coming to Coastal, McPherson spent the two seasons (2011-12 and 2012-13 seasons) as head men's coach at Augusta State and was part of the Jaguars' to back-to-back NCAA Championships (2010 and 2011) as an assistant coach during their title runs.
 He additionally served as the Jaguars' head women's coach from 2008-11.

 "This is very exciting for me," McPherson said.
 "I was raised one mile from Coastal's campus and it will be great to come back home.
 Coastal has a lot of great things going on in and around campus, the department of athletics and the men's golf program.
 This is a dream job for me and I think it would be for anybody.
 I am looking forward to continuing Coastal Carolina's tradition of winning championships and being one of the top golf programs in the nation."

 Under McPherson's guidance in 2014-15, Ben Wheeler and Andrew Dorn enjoyed an outstanding senior season.
 Both were tabbed All-Big South, both earned at-large berths to the NCAA Chapel Hill Regional and both were selected to play in the prestigious Jones Cup Invitational.
 Dorn was a co-medalist at the Hootie @ Bulls Bay while Wheeler's season scoring average of 72.43 was the sixth-best in school history, trailing only Dustin Johnson (three times), Zack Byrd and Sebastian Soderberg.